NoMoreDg/Nlogin-Steam/README.md

   On-Line/access to internet only, also pretty useless in that case)

 ❌ External advanced color changer (maybe i will, yk? open source while addons are active means you can make your own design and color changer for every ascii art you got)

+✅ Smaller script for color variables (does some console fixes)

+✅ Mode CON for OS based console (no effect on windows 11 but it will take effect between windows 7 and 10)

 ✅ External language files